 Individualized treatment plans designed by our physical therapists involve jaw exercises to strengthen muscles and improve the flexibility of the joint.
 Massage therapy and posture training will also be used to help reduce tension and allow for proper jaw alignment.

 If you are suffering from a TMJ disorder, discover the many benefits of physical therapy with our highly trained physical therapists at JAG-ONE Physical Therapy.
 We understand how painful of a condition this can be, and as with all conditions we treat we want to make sure we are returning you to your activities of daily life feeling stronger and pain free!
-For more information about our services or to schedule an appointment at one of our many New York or New Jersey facilities, please contact us today at (973) 669-0078
+For more information about our services or to schedule an appointment at one of our many New York, New Jersey, or Pennsylvania facilities, please contact us today at (973) 669-0078